nahojd/supreme-invention/source/_posts/2020-03-05-Setting-up-a-Compact-Flash-card-with-Classic-Workbench-and-WHDLoad-for-Amiga-600-1200.md

 ## Step 5 - Hardware install
 There is not really much to this, and the video explains it pretty good.
 Use a CF-IDE adapter of some kind, and connect it to the IDE port of the Amiga.
 That's it.

+_UPDATE:_ When I tried to put the CF card in my Amiga 1200, it didn't recognize it, even though it had worked in my Amiga 600.
+I thought I had the same CF-IDE adapter, but on closer inspection it turned out they were not exactly the same.
+They both say __CF-IDE44/2.0 ADAPTER__, but the one that works has version [__V.H2__](https://www.amazon.com/ASHATA-2-5-inch-Compact-Adapter-Support/dp/B07NS9JD6G), while the other one has version [__V.B1__](https://www.amazon.com/SinLoon-Adapter-Memory-2-5-inch-Laptop/dp/B07Y2N2SVD).
+And it seems that other people have had the same issue with the V.B1.
+So if you use this kind of CF-IDE adapter, make sure it says V.H2 and _NOT_ V.B1!

 Start the Amiga (the real one), and it should boot to your Compact Flash card.
 Bring up the RUN -> Games menu, and double click a game to start it!

 [^1]: Youtube comments are more useful than their reputation would have you believe!